 usermod -a -G blahnewgroupname blahusername

-Lock a User Account
+Lock a User Account on dedicated server

 With the -L option, you can lock a user account so the password no longer works (it puts the ! in the passwd file for that user).
 Keep in mind that other methods of accessing the user account such as SU by a user with priv’s, sudo, cron and a few others, can get around this, since the user password isn’t necessary.